Archimidis/radicle-ci/README.md

 ## Running

-Before running Radicle CI, ensure that both the Radicle node and Concourse CI are up and running.
+Before running Radicle CI Broker, ensure that both the Radicle node and Concourse CI are up and running.
 Executing `cargo run` from the root folder of the project is more than enough.

 The CLI accepts the following required parameters: